-It sounds almost crazy to think that we can change something that’s already happened and yet many people seem to live as if this were possible.
+It sounds almost crazy to think we can change something that’s already happened and yet many people seem to live as if this were possible.
 My spiritual journey has taught me that the past is insignificant and I now pay little attention to it in my life.

 For the benefit of this ‘my journey’ page, it feels important to explain that following a traumatic childhood and the death of my mother a few years ago, I found myself left with many unresolved issues and in a state of severe shock.